beyond-all-reason/teiserver/documents/planned_designs/battle_data_api.md

 ## Description
-An API for uploading data about battles fought to Teiserver.
+An API for uploading data about battles fought to Barserver.

 ## API Routes
 ### POST /teiserver/api/auth -- Authorises your user